 “Gay” Old Times: Stories of Portsmouth’s LGBTQ+ Community

 The hidden history of LGBT clubs, organizations, and people who impacted the seacoast of NH.
-Tour guide, Tom Kaufhold will take you through Portsmouth for this engaging 75 minute tour.
+Tour guide, Tom Kaufhold will take you through Portsmouth for this engaging 75 to 90 minute tour.
 You will pass by many beautiful historic sites and learn some important facts about Portsmouth LGBT people, places and events.

 Women of Portsmouth